 Focus on basic foods instead of processed foods in the fortified foods market

 The highest CAGR is anticipated to be in the basic foods segment as milk and milk products are rich in calcium and are perfect to combat vitamin D and calcium deficiency across the globe.
 Therefore, fortification of basic foods is far more critical than that of processed foods in the fortified foods market.
-Yoghurt fortification is poised to witness a robust CAGR of 6.7% from 2017-2027, meaning that key stakeholders in the fortified foods market would do well to target this segment with customised strategies.
+Yoghurt fortification is poised to witness a robust CAGR of 6.7% from 2019-2027, meaning that key stakeholders in the fortified foods market would do well to target this segment with customised strategies.

 Fortification measures could reduce the economic burden of iron deficiency